Leave a legacy through your planned giving

 Thank you for considering National Presbyterian Church in your planned giving!
 The NPC Fund for Charitable Giving can help you make a lasting contribution to the National Presbyterian Church or another charity of your choice.

 Your charitable gift can:

 - Reduce your income taxes, including capital gains taxes

 - Reduce transfer taxes, including gift and estate taxes

 - Provide higher levels of income and cash flow for yourself and others

 - Provide a lasting legacy at National as we lead people to become faithful followers of Jesus Christ

 Bequests: Giving through your will or living trust

-By giving to National through your will or revocable living trust, also known as a charitable bequest, you can provide for the mission and ministy of National for years to come, all while continuing to enjoy your assets during your lifetime.
+By giving to National through your will or revocable living trust, also known as a charitable bequest, you can provide for the mission and ministry of National for years to come, all while continuing to enjoy your assets during your lifetime.